-Mica is a distinctive and common mineral which is used extensively in industry around the world.
-It can also be found as a silvery inclusion within other minerals an example of which is seraphinite.
-Traces of mica have been found in cave paintings dating back 40,000 to 10,000 years BC.
+Mica is a distinctive and relatively common mineral that's widely used in industry right around the world.
+It can be found as a silvery inclusion within other minerals one example of which is seraphinite.
+Traces of mica have been found in cave paintings which date back 40,000 to 10,000 years BC.

-Part of a larger group known as silicate minerals or sheet silicates because it forms in distinctive layers, mica is relatively soft, flaky and light weight and both sheets and flakes are flexible.
-It's heat-resistant and doesn't conduct electricity and there are 37 different varieties of mica the most common of which includes muscovite and lepidolite.
+Mica is part of a larger group known as silicate minerals or sheet silicates because it forms in distinctive layers.
+It's quite soft, flaky and light weight and both sheets and flakes are flexible.
+It's a heat-resistant mineral that doesn't conduct electricity and there are thirty seven different varieties of mica the most common of which includes muscovite and lepidolite.

 Weight (grams): 88